 You can store these in the fridge for about a week without them going bad.
 If they’re still uneaten (unlikely) after a week then you may want to look at discarding them as they will start to go stale.
 You can store these in the freezer and simply reheat whenever you need them but as with any baked goods they’re best enjoyed fresh.

-If you love seeing meals cooked visually then be sure to check out the video above.
+If you love seeing meals cooked visually then be sure to check out the video below.
 It will take you through everything step by step for perfecting this recipe.
-Alternatively, you can find the full written instructions right below.
+Alternatively, you can find the full written instructions right underneath the video.

 Paleo Brownies Recipe